Understanding Health Fragility and Stability Margins

 What to watch out for

-- Trying to “power through” instability instead of stabilizing first.
+- Trying to “power through” instability instead of reducing load.

-- Assuming fragility is psychological rather than physiological.
+- Assuming fragility is only psychological or only physiological.

-- Expecting resilience to return all at once.
+- Expecting stability to return all at once.

 - Adding new stressors (exercise, diets, travel, social demands) too early.